wq/wq/docs/guides/define-a-custom-input-type.md

 > If a field is configured to use an unregistered input type, an error message will be displayed instead of the input.
 You can see this in action by removing `wq.use(custom);` from the example above.

+Note the use of `getIn()` in the example above.
+In this case, we know that the field name is `color` so it would be fine to directly access `values.color`.
+However, if the custom field is ever used in a [nested form], then the name of the field might be something more complicated like `coloritems[0].color`.
+Using `getIn()` with `props.name.replace()` helps ensure the field can be used across a variety of use cases.

 [input components]: https://github.com/wq/wq.app/tree/master/packages/material#input-components
 [setup]: ../overview/setup.md
 [survey.csv]: ./define-a-custom-input-type/survey.csv